supchyan/lolibar/README.md

     public override void Update() { }
 }
 ```
-All you can see above is **absolute minimum** your mod must contain.
+Code you can see above is **absolute minimum** your mod must contain.
 Without that, Lolibar won't compile properly.
-Let's talk about every part in details. </br></br>
+Now, talk about every part in details ↓↓↓ </br></br>

 ```cs
 namespace LolibarApp.Mods;